gatkin/declxml/docs/guide.rst

 Guide
 =====
 The basic building blocks used in the declxml library are *processor* objects.
-Processors are used to define the structure of the
+Processors are used to define the structure of an
 XML document.
 There are two types of processors:

 * **Primitive** processors - Used for processing simple, primitive values like booleans, integers, floats, and strings.